My relationship with the freemium concept is one of love and hate. I have loved the freemium concept and thanked the Universe for such ingenuity.

 Gmail, WordPress, Evernote, Dropbox are just a handful of the lots of products on the Internet that use the freemium pricing model.
 As a result I became a serial freeloader, scouting the Internet for useful Freemium products (another use case for ProductHunt).
-I am not the only freeloader though.
 Without digging much you can find lots of guides online about doing XYZ for free or with free tools.

 There is no silver bullet.

-Even with product or business, the word on the streets for some time now has been to charge from day 1.
+The latest on the Internet has been to charge from day 1.
 Paying customers is the greatest validation for your product or business.